SauloRomo/Angular2Probe/README.md

-# This is a test for Angular with Git Bash
+# This is the Test #02 now in VScode :D